Requesting used car price quotes online from your local area car dealerships is the best way to shop and compare prices on pre-owned vehicles.

 Common Used Car Quote Scams

-Most dealer's are honest and ethical businesses, there are a few out there that may still try and take advantage of you.
+Most dealerships are honest and ethical businesses.
+There are still many out there that may still try and take advantage of you.
 These unscrupulous dealers will employ a variety of dishonest methods to make a used car quote appear more appealing that it really is.

-A dealer may advertise the vehicle for sale and neglect to disclose the branded title.
-Even though the vehicle has been restored to 100% operating condition, the car will only be worth half of that.
-Always ask the dealer specifically about the title status of the car.
-You can avoid this scam completely by running your own vehicle history report from the VIN of the vehicle.
+A dealer may advertise the vehicle for sale and neglect to disclose a branded title.
+Even though the vehicle has been restored to 100% operating condition, the car will only be worth half of what it should be.

 Additional tips and answers to some olf the questions I receive on how to handle different situations when it comes to requesting used car price quotes.